Does Habitat give homes away?

 How long will it take to work through the Housing Program?

-The Housing Program may take up 12 to 18 months from Initial Application to purchasing a home.
+The Habitat Homeownership Program may take up 12 to 18 months from the Initial Screening Form and Homeownership Program Application to purchasing a home.